 The first Calgary International Film Festival (CIFF) was held in 2000 for six days, and was attended by 8,000 people.
-Within three years, attendance had more than doubled to over 20,000 for the expanded 10-day festival.
+Now, attendance had more than quadrupled to over 35,000 for the expanded 11-day festival.

-This year CIFF celebrates its 21st year September 24 - October 4, 2020.
-The 11-day showcase of 179 multi-genre feature and short films from Canada and around the world also hosts a Behind the Screen series that emphasizes unique and exciting ways for filmmakers and fans to interact.
-For the first time, our virtual cinema program will be available for audiences across Alberta, Saskatchewan, and Manitoba.
+In 2020, CIFF celebrated its 21st year, September 24 - October 4.
+The 11-day showcase of 180 multi-genre feature and short films from Canada and around the world also hosted a Behind the Screen series that emphasized unique and exciting ways for filmmakers and fans to interact.
+For the first time, our virtual cinema program was available for audiences across Alberta, Saskatchewan, and Manitoba.

-In addition to Calgary International Film Festival, we present three-film series year-round: MoS Docs, a series dedicated to showcasing the year's most talked and compelling music documentaries from around the world, Top Docs, a six-month screening series of award-winning and critically acclaimed documentary film and our third series introduced this year, Global Perspectives, a new contemporary world cinema series.
+In addition to Calgary International Film Festival, we present three film series year-round: MoS Docs, a series dedicated to showcasing the year's most talked and compelling music documentaries from around the world, Top Docs, a six-month screening series of award-winning and critically acclaimed documentary film and our third series introduced in 2019, Global Perspectives, a new contemporary world cinema series.
 We also host an Oscar-Nominated Shorts Weekend every February.

 The Calgary International Film Festival's mission is “to entertain and engage audiences by curating the most innovative and compelling films, and creating remarkable festival experiences.”

-Achieving our mission includes hosting a large number of participating filmmakers – both locally and from abroad – and connecting them with the audience through interactive post-screening question and answer periods, networking at our events, and through panels and film talks open to the general public.
+Achieving our mission includes hosting a large number of participating filmmakers – both locally and from abroad – and connecting them with the audience through interactive post-screening Q&As, networking, and through panels and film talks open to the general public.